PF

 Instructions

-1. 1Prepare noodles al dente according to package instructions.
-(Or if there are no instructions, I recommend placing the noodles in a large mixing bowl and pouring boiling water on top of them until they are submerged.
-Wait 3-5 minutes until they are soft and al dente, then drain the water and set the noodles aside until ready to use, breaking them up with your fingers so that they don’t stick together.)
+1. 1Place the rice noodles in a large mixing bowl and pour boiling water over them until submerged.
+Wait 3–5 minutes until soft and al dente, then drain and set aside, breaking them up with your fingers to prevent sticking.

 Nutrition — Per Serving